This event is organized by:

 Third Responders $20 plus Eventbrite fees

-Please bring your printed ticket to the event.
+Please bring a printed copy of your ticket to the event to facilitate check in.

 Or, pay $30 (cash) at the door.